truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 The central question of March 2013 was: "how to we re-merge the fork", and the most relevant fact, in answering it, was the following:

     23:30  Pieter Wuille    and we _cannot_ get every bitcoin user in the world

-This disqualifies the "everyone upgrades" strategy -- the "un-get-ables" are wearing explosive collars.
+This outright disqualifies the "everyone upgrades" strategy -- the "un-get-ables" are wearing explosive collars.
 By process of elimination, this leaves only the "everyone downgrades".
 It is the kind of thing that is, apparently, "counterintuitive" to computer scientists; in [my experience](http://www.truthcoin.info/images/bitcoin-ng.txt), [game theory is not part of the CS curriculum](https://www.youtube.com/embed/91TufmffIDg?start=610&end=990&rel=0&autoplay=1).

 The blockchain allows users to coordinate on a single network (by using a simple 'heaviest valid chain' rule, that a computer can automatically calculate).
 Schelling would say that successful coordination requires participants to read a 'common signal' from the situation itself (not [from each other](https://en.wikipedia.org/wiki/Cheap_talk)).
 Some participants will never get an 'upgrade signal', and some will ignore a signal they do get, and a third group will [actively fight the upgrade](http://trilema.com/2015/if-you-go-on-a-bitcoin-fork-irrespective-which-scammer-proposes-it-you-will-lose-your-bitcoins/).